Ilya Firsov – Sobaka Studio Kiborg Game Designer Portfolio

 Engine: UE5

-• Enhanced the overall game feel by working with the camera, controls, and UX
+• Improved the overall game feel through work on camera behavior, controls, and UX.

 Procedural Generation Systems